Clearbox-AI/nerpii/README.md

 # Nerpii
 Nerpii is a Python library developed to perform Named Entity Recognition (NER) on structured datasets and synthesize Personal Identifiable Information (PIIs).

-The NER is performed with [Presidio](https://github.com/microsoft/presidio) and with an [NLP model](https://huggingface.co/dslim/bert-base-NER) available on HuggingFace, while the PII generation is based on [Faker](https://faker.readthedocs.io/en/master/).
+NER is performed with [Presidio](https://github.com/microsoft/presidio) and with a [NLP model](https://huggingface.co/dslim/bert-base-NER) available on HuggingFace, while the PII generation is based on [Faker](https://faker.readthedocs.io/en/master/).

 # Installation
 You can install Nerpii by using pip: